jasp-stats/jaspMetaAnalysis/inst/help/waapwls.md

 WAAP-WLS
 ===

-The WAAP-WLS is a meta-analytic method based on weighted least squares.
+WAAP-WLS is a meta-analytic method based on weighted least squares.
 Instead of the classical (random or fixed) meta-analyses that assume additive heterogeneity, WAAP-WLS assumes multiplicative heterogeneity.
 Furthermore, WAAP incorporates  adjustments of selection processes.
 See Carter et al. (2019) for an overview of the methods.
 - WLS is the default meta-analytic model that assumes multiplicative heterogeneity (Stanley & Doucouliagos, 2017).
 - WAAP adjusts for selection processes by using only high-powered studies -- a WLS model fitted only with studies that would have at least 80% power to detect the WLS meta-analytic effect size estimate based on all studies (Ioannidis, Stanley, & Doucouliagos, 2017; Stanley et al., 2017).